 No upcoming events scheduled...

-Before being appointed by Governor Perry to the bench, she was the Executive Director of Crime Stoppers of Houston.
-Prior to her nonprofit leadership, she was a prosecutor at the Office of the District Attorney in Harris County, Texas.
+Before being appointed to the bench, Judge Cabaniss managed a nationally recognized nonprofit organization.
+As the Executive Director of Crime Stoppers of Houston, she lead the largest nonprofit of its kind in the country.
+Prior to her nonprofit leadership, she was a prosecutor at the Office of the District Attorney, Harris County.
 She was promoted to Chief Prosecutor and assigned to the Special Crimes Bureau.
-She prosecuted crimes ranging from offenses against property to White Collar Crime to Capital Murder.
+She prosecuted crimes ranging from offenses against property and persons to drug cases, and from white collar crime to capital murder.
 Hundreds of jury trials resulted in justice for thousands of victims.
-In one Capital Murder case, the jury assessed the death penalty.
+In one capital murder case, the jury assessed the death penalty.

-Katherine’s commitment to leadership, community service, and the empowerment of women has had a positive impact in communities around Houston, in Texas, and across the country.
+Katherine is married to Dr. Brian Parsley, an orthopedic surgeon.
+They enjoy six grandchildren, and counting!
+Her commitment to justice, leadership, community service, and the empowerment of all citizens has had a positive impact in communities around Houston, in Texas, and across the country.